 Many of the reasons for insomnia listed at the beginning of this post such as stress, Illness and fitness levels can be alleviated by undertaking your daily 30 minutes of exercise – and no, watching someone else play football is not exercise.

 Exercise encourages sleep due to the fact that it is actually places stress (good stress) on the body which causes a rise in body temperature.
 When it drops again, it can make it easier to fall and stay asleep.
 Other advantages of exercise for sleep include:

-- It makes you feel better – with more energy and better mood leading to more relaxed and better sleep.
+- Makes you feel better – with more energy and better mood leading to more relaxed and better sleep.

-- It gives your mind a rest from many of the stressful thoughts that may be keeping you awake at night.
+- Gives your mind a rest from many of the stressful thoughts that may be keeping you awake at night.

-- It provides opportunity for social contact which for some can assist in stress relief.
+- Provides opportunity for social contact which for some can assist in stress relief.

-- It tires out your body – a tired body needs rest and will tell your brain to sleep.
+- Tires out your body – a tired body needs rest and will tell your brain to sleep.